 Formula Hours

-5.8 The appropriate Vice President or designee shall determine the class or service assignment and load for each faculty member.
+5.8 The assigned administrator shall determine the class or service assignment and load for each faculty member.
 Workloads shall be computed in formula hours as set forth in this section.

 5.8.1 The full-time load of a regular instructional faculty member (including Non-credit Enhanced ESL) is based on 15 lecture hours or 18 laboratory hours or a combination of lecture and laboratory hours.
 One lecture hour equals six and sixty-six one hundredths percent (6.6666%) of a load; one laboratory hour equals five percent (5.5556%) of a load.